Pink-Crab/Perique-Framework/README.md

 https://app.gitbook.com/@glynn-quelch/s/pinkcrab/

-## Version ##
+## Version 0.4.0 ##
-**Release 0.3.9**

-With version 0.3 we have moved away from the submodule driven approach and thanks to PHP Scoper we can now use actual composer libraries.

-The Core only provides access to the Loader, Registration, Collection, DI (DICE Dependency Injection Container), App_Config and basic (native) PHP render engine for view.

 ## Why? ##
 WordPress is powerful tool for building a wide range of website, but due to its age and commitment to backwards compatibility.
 Its often fustrating to work with using more modern tools.

 The PinkCrab Framework allows the creation of Plugins, Themes and MU Libraries for use on more complex websites.

+The Core only provides access to the Loader, Registration, Collection, DI (DICE Dependency Injection Container), App_Config and basic (native) PHP render engine for view.

 ## Setup ##